Jeff-Ashear/GoogleBooksSearchApp/README.md

     Bootstrap is used for styling the app.
     Heroku was used to deploy the app.

-The app was developed by Jeff Ashear with assitance from Aliff Macapinlac.
+The app was developed by Jeff Ashear.